 Two of the variations use chicken and lamb.
 In the chicken version, you use some chicken legs with meat and other chicken bones.
-Using a pressure cooker, make the one litre of stock.
+Using a pressure cooker, make one litre of stock.
 This is then strained, then the meat is separated to add just before serving.
-The lamb version is similar, but uses lamb or mutton.
+The lamb version is similar but uses lamb or mutton.
 One of our favourites is to make the stock using one litre of water with two or three forequarter lamb chops.
 Again, you strain it, remove the meat to be added just before serving.
-For these variations, the stock preparation time is around 15 minutes in the pressure cooker.
+For these variations, the stock preparation time is around 25 minutes in the pressure cooker.

-In some versions the rice is added, uncooked, at the start of the process and forms part of the soup.
+In some versions, the rice is added, uncooked, at the start of the process and forms part of the soup.
 We prefer to put cooked rice at the bottom of the bowl and pour the soup over it.
-Or, you could serve the rice on the side, or even leave it out.
+Or you could serve the rice on the side, or even leave it out.
 You could serve this with idli instead of rice.
 If you wanted to pretend you are eating like the Raj, serve it with dinner rolls.

 Cut the leftover roast meat into 1cm cubes.
 You will need about 400g of meat, then put that into the soup when you add the coconut milk to allow it warm through.
-Instead of rice, use the leftover roast vegetables – roast potato works really well in this way – and pour the hot soup over it.
+Instead of rice, use the leftover roast vegetables – roast potato works very well in this way – and pour the hot soup over it.
 The heat of the soup will quickly bring the vegetables up to temperature.
 This is the classic Raj mulligatawny that many people know.

 The first is that they used curry powder, not rasam masala.
 Given that they probably couldn’t source either the masala itself or the ingredients, this was a good compromise and surprisingly it works well.
-The second thing they did was to add fruit to the recipe.
+The second thing they did was add fruit to the recipe.
 At the time you add the coconut milk, add another diced apple, a handful of sultanas and a tablespoon of lemon juice.
 This gives a distinct sweet and sour dimension to the dish.
 Perhaps not to everyone’s taste, but that is the flavour that has become synonymous with this dish, at least in curry houses.

 - 3 tbsp vegetable oil

-- 1 brown onion finely chopped
+- 1 brown onion - finely chopped

-- 20 g ginger finely chopped
+- 20 g ginger - finely chopped

-- 5 cloves garlic finely chopped
+- 5 cloves garlic - finely chopped

-- 3 tsp rasam masala (see recipe)
+- 3 tsp rasam masala - see recipe

 - 1 tsp ground turmeric

-- 1 cup split red lentils (masoor dal)
+- 1 cup split red lentils - (masoor dal)

-- 2½ tomatoes coarsely chopped
+- 2½ tomatoes - coarsely chopped

 - 2 tsp jaggery

-- 150 ml tamarind water
+- 250 ml tamarind water

-- 1.5 litres vegetable stock
+- 1.75 litres vegetable stock

 - 175 ml thick coconut milk

-Taste and adjust seasoning as required.
+- Taste and adjust seasoning as required.
 You may need a little more salt to bring out the other flavours.